-Nikki Purvy, Business Consultant and Web Design and Digital Marketing Specialist talks about ways and specific actionable tips to scale your business.
+In this episode of the Better Than Success Podcast, your host Nicole Purvy, talks about ways and specific actionable tips to scale your business.
 Be sure to start by listening to episode 21 of the Better Than Success Podcast.

 4 Ways to Scale Your Business

-- Create a subscription service rather than charge a one-time fee…
+- Create a subscription service rather than charging a one-time fee.

 5 Tips to Scale Your Business